byung1211/dsgn270-a3/README.md

 ### Summary

-This is a nodejs application with express module.
-There are three parts, web pages as front-end, nodejs application server as back-end and Twitter as 3rd party information provider using Restful api.
+This is a NodeJS application with ExpressJS module.
+There are three parts, web pages as front-end, ExpressJS application server as a back-end and Twitter as 3rd party information provider using Restful API.

 ### Dev. environment